davidgasquez/davidgasquez.com/src/content/blog/2023-04-18-wikidata-sparql-chatgpt.md

 ---
-title: "Exploring Wikidata with SPARQL and ChatGPT"
+title: "Wikidata with SPARQL and ChatGPT"
 date: 2023-04-18
 slug: wikidata-sparql-chatgpt
 ---